Mickey Newbury: Legacy

 According to his official website, Newbury has had over 1,500 versions of his songs recorded across many genres of music.
-His work would be recorded by singers and songwriters such as Johnny Cash, Vampire Weekend, Bob Luman, Roy Orbison, Tennessee Ernie Ford, Bill Monroe, Johnny Rodriguez, Hank Snow, Ray Charles, Tony Rice, Jerry Lee Lewis, Tammy Wynette, Ray Price, Don Gibson, Ronnie Milsap, Brenda Lee, Charlie Rich, Lynn Anderson, David Allan Coe, Sammi Smith, Joan Baez, Tom Jones, Willie Nelson, Waylon Jennings, John Denver, Kenny Rogers, Steve Von Till, B.B.
-King, Linda Ronstadt, Dax Riggs, Bobby "Blue" Bland, and Bill Callahan, among many others.
+His work would be recorded by singers and songwriters such as Johnny Cash, Vampire Weekend, Bob Luman, Roy Orbison, Tennessee Ernie Ford, Bill Monroe, Johnny Rodriguez, Hank Snow, Ray Charles, Tony Rice, Jerry Lee Lewis, Tammy Wynette, Ray Price, Don Gibson, Ronnie Milsap, Brenda Lee, Lynn Anderson, Charlie Rich, David Allan Coe, Sammi Smith, Joan Baez, Tom Jones, Willie Nelson, Waylon Jennings, John Denver, Kenny Rogers, Steve Von Till, B. B. King, Linda Ronstadt, Dax Riggs, Bobby "Blue" Bland, and Bill Callahan, among many others.
 Elvis Presley's cover of "An American Trilogy" is especially famous.
 Presley began performing the song in concert in 1972 and released it as a single.
 He performed it in the 1972 documentary Elvis on Tour and in his 1973 international satellite telecast Elvis—Aloha from Hawaii.

+In 2014, Paal Flaata released an album of only Mickey Newbury songs, Bless Us All – Songs of Mickey Newbury.

-In 2020, fellow Nashville Songwriters Hall of Fame member Gretchen Peters released an album of Newbury songs entitled The Night You Wrote That Song: The Songs of Mickey Newbury, which received critical acclaim and debuted at #1 on the FAI Folk chart and reached #1 on the UK Official Country Artists Albums Chart.
+In 2020, fellow Nashville Songwriters Hall of Fame member Gretchen Peters released an album of Newbury songs entitled The Night You Wrote That Song: The Songs of Mickey Newbury, which received critical acclaim and debuted at No. 1 on the FAI Folk chart, and reached No. 1 on the UK Official Country Artists Albums Chart.Looks Like Rain: The Songwriting Legacy of Mickey Newbury by author Brian T. Atkinson was published by Texas A&M University Press in 2021.
+The book includes forewords by Larry Gatlin and Don McLean.